barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 impl BoolType for TrueType;
 impl BoolType for FalseType;
 ```

-Arguably, the whole `BoolType` trait is not necessary but I feel it makes the
+Strictly speaking, the whole `BoolType` trait is not necessary but I feel it makes the
 downstream code easier to read.
-Now what we can do is define a trait that
+Now we can define a trait that
-tells use whether the type it is implemented for has the same size as
+tells us whether a type `T` that implements it has the same size as another
-another type `T`:
+type `U`:

 ```rust
 pub trait SameSizeAs<U> {
     type Value : BoolType;
 }
 ```

-I like the `BoolType` trait because it mirrors the syntax we would use to define
+You can see why I like the `BoolType` trait here: it mirrors the syntax we would use to define
-the type of a struct fields.
-So at compile time traits are for types what types
+the type of a struct field.
+So at compile time, traits are for types what types
-are for values.
-Kind of... anyways, we can now put a nice where clause into
+are for values at runtime.
+Kind of... anyways, we can now put a nice `where` clause into
 our function definition:

 ```rust